A Sound Correction

 “I fear that moment may already be upon us,” he muttered.

-She regarded him for a long moment, then reached for the utensil jar beside the stove and passed him a large wooden spoon—so large, in fact, that he wondered if it might have served duty at the feeding of the 5,000.
+She regarded him for a moment, then reached for the utensil jar beside the stove and passed him a large wooden spoon.
+It was so large, in fact, that he wondered if it might have served duty at the feeding of the 5,000.
 Its weighty olivewood construction suggested it could have endured through the centuries.
-Large though it was, it fitted snugly into his jacket pocket, though the handle gave him the occasional jab in the armpit.
+Large though it was, it fitted snugly into his jacket pocket, though the handle gave him an occasional jab in the armpit.

 “Trust me, Vicar.
 If you’re intending to put Miss Featherstone in her place, don’t go in barehanded.
-This is going to require something with a bit more authority than a teacup.”
+This is going to require something that carries the weight of authority.
+This spoon has a longer record of reform than any bishop.”

 The following morning, Miss Featherstone received a note: